 - Always use your OSU email to contact us.
-The Canvas mailbox doesn't work very well. - When you send usan email, you must include the tag "[CS 381]" in your email subject.
+The Canvas mailbox doesn't work very well. - When you send us an email, you must include the tag "[CS 381]" in your email subject. - If requesting a meeting please provide your availability and your time zone.